 SHFPACT’s Schools Disability Program provides students in ACT Public Schools with a range of skills to enable them to better manage their relationships and interactions with others, especially their peers.
 Students can be supported individually, in small groups or within their integrated class.
 This program can be offered to non-ACT Public School students on a fee-for-service basis.

 SHFPACT encourages a partnership approach which invites parents, carers and/or workers to be involved, so that new knowledge can be reinforced in the home and school environment.
 The program supports teachers & STAs by providing professional development opportunities, curriculum support and access to resources and tools designed to educate young people with disabilities in areas of sexual and reproductive health.

-The new Family, Friends and Lovers program will be a train-the-worker capacity building training program.
+The new Family, Friends and Relationships program will be a train-the-worker capacity building training program.
 Topics include feeling good about yourself, body awareness, rules about touching, friendships and moving into relationships, sexual identity, internet safety and staying safe in relationships.
 Registrations are essential.
+More Details > >

 Support for Parents & Carers